-However, in spite of the huge popularity of digital marketing, many people don’t understand these internet marketing terms and not able to understand the difference in two terms.
+However, despite the huge popularity of digital marketing, many people don’t understand these internet marketing terms and cannot understand the difference between them.

 For them, web terminology is utterly confusing.

-So, today we take up some of the very important terms in digital marketing that have been widely misunderstood by newbie internet marketers.
+Today, we take up some of the essential terms in digital marketing that have been widely misunderstood by newbie internet marketers.